Open information management

 Translink uses a third party to pseudonymise the transaction details, which makes it more difficult to trace the details used back to an individual person.
 Translink then uses the data to compile aggregated statistical research files that cannot be retraced to individuals.

 These research files let Translink or other specialist parties create information products, which lets them indicate passenger flow trends that can be used where new public transport links are required.
-We can pass these information products on to government agencies and third parties that are responsible for (public) transport and improving public transport services for travellers.
-The information products do not contain personal information.
+We can pass these information products on to government agencies and third parties that are responsible for or carry out activities relating to public and other transport and improving public transport services for travellers.
+The information products do not contain personal data and are only made available:

 We do not pass on your personal information to (legal) entities outside the European Economic Area.